abdm64/DAPP-JS/README.md

 docker run -e [inject your env variable here] my-app-name:v1
 ```
 ###  Docker compose
-- Also you can run the application as service by running  the fellowing CLI
+- Also you can run the application as service by running

 ```
 docker-compose up